danielacarrasco/GLACiAR/README.md

 ----------

 ``GLACiAR`` is an open-source python tool for simulations of source recovery and completeness in galaxy surveys.
-For a more detailed explanation, please revise the paper.
+For a more detailed explanation, please revise the paper https://arxiv.org/abs/1805.08985 .

 Requirements
 ----------